calvinsum/onboardingmanager/IMPLEMENTATION_SUMMARY.md

 2. Verify slot availability checking works correctly
 3. Test error messages for different scenarios
 4. Confirm working day calculations exclude weekends and holidays
 5. Test validation prevents booking training before installation
+6. **Test merchant UX when no trainers are available** - should stay on page with helpful error message
+7. **Test that merchants are not redirected to login** when booking fails due to no trainers
+8. **Verify error messages guide users to contact onboarding manager**